Proxmox Backup Server: Operation

 Backups can be stored on-premises or synchronized to remote locations with Remotes, and multiple, unrelated hosts can use the same backup server.
 All client-server traffic is transferred over TLS-1.3 to protect against eavesdropping.
 To further protect backup data at rest, optional encryption of all backed-up-data is available using AES-256 in Galois/Counter Mode.
 As the backup server can not access the backup data without the matching encryption keys, it can even be an untrusted host.

 Data retention policy can be defined in Proxmox Backup Server.
 Removing expired data is done in two phases: first, prune removes indices of the backups which are no longer needed, and then garbage collector process is running to physically delete the orphaned data chunks.

+PBS supports using namespaces, which allows to store backups from multiple PVE servers with duplicate VM IDs.